PanuGr/Citygame/docs/plan.md

 policies get added later.
 Update both files together when a policy changes — `policy.md` is documentation, `policy.ts` is the source of truth the game actually reads.

----

-## Order of work

-1. Write `policy.md` first — sketch the 4 policies' effects in plain
-   language/tables before touching any code.
-Cheap to change on paper.
-2. Translate `policy.md` into `src/core/policy.ts`.
-3. Strip `GameScene.ts` input handlers + grid reconstruction — confirm the
-   game still boots with a static/empty map and existing HUD.
-4. Rewrite `EconomyManager`'s growth formula to be policy-driven, reading from `policy.ts`, using the starting values and formulas above (population growth tied to approval distance from 50, asymmetric utilities effect, pollution-driven approval).
-This is the core "does it feel like Democracy" piece — do it first, iterate on numbers before anything else.
-5. Add the population-0 game-over check.
-6. Define the development-threshold table (what makes each building type spawn/despawn) and add the visual-render step.
-Cosmetic, done after the sim math feels right.
-7. Delete `GridManager.ts`, `Building.ts`, `Citizen.ts`, building/Demolish
-   buttons.
-Trim `SavePayload` and `HtmlUI` toolbar.
-Remove Happiness from state and HUD.
-Add the persistent policy side panel, apply the grid layout/tilt.
-8. Re-run `npx tsc --noEmit` after each step to keep types consistent through the deletions.